-[Disruptions in state and local borrowing]
+[Disruptions in state and local borrowing] [PA yes they existed, but I think heart of state issues is what has happened to revenues and to expenditures and caseload demands.
+Also, some(many?) states- e.g CA, came into crisis ill prepared – in the case of CA, expenditures routinely exceeded revenues in the “good times”)

 The financial and economic crises have devastated state and local finances, despite the massive financial aid provided by the stimulus.
 For states, according to Mark Zandi of Economy.com, “Tax revenues are off an astounding 9% for fiscal 2010, by far the largest decline since just after World War II.
 Personal income, capital gains, sales, corporate income and property tax revenues are all off sharply.”
 [Will cite primary sources for this data.]

 Unlike the federal government, almost every state has some form of a balanced budget requirement, meaning that deficits are not an option; austerity is the only choice.
 States have closed $300 billion in budget gaps since FY2008 through spending cuts and tax increases, which couldn’t have come at a worse time for the economy.
 States will likely need to cut spending or raise taxes by another $125 billion in the coming two to three years.
+[PA will have to update this data in this paragraph because most states have just or are now adopting their 2010-2011 budgets] [ Also should be real examples of impacts – both revenues and program cuts]

 State and local revenues have dropped much more dramatically in the economic crisis than during the recession earlier in the decade, as the below chart illustrates.